Best Small Business Cargo Vans - Size, Gas Mileage, & More

 1. Mercedes-Benz Metris

-The compact Mercedes has a 2.0-liter four-cylinder diesel engine that produces 208 horsepower and 258 lb.-ft. of torque.
+The compact Mercedes has a 2.0-liter four-cylinder gas engine that produces 208 horsepower and 258 pound-feet of torque.
 It also has a seven-speed automatic transmission.
 That's a lot to offer, but it comes at a high price — it's the most expensive of all the compact vans surveyed.

 Ford's Transit Connect is the top-selling compact van in America.
 It has front-wheel drive and excellent fuel economy but lacks the maximum payload of other small commercial vans.

 So which is the best van to buy?
 That is, of course, a personal decision that depends on your business needs.
-What one buyer may love, another small business owner may hate.
+What one buyer may love, another small business owner may find it impractical.
 When you're choosing a cargo van, you need to take many different factors into the equation, complicating your decision.

 1. Mercedes-Benz Sprinter

 This van is expensive but very well-designed and put together.
-If you're looking for an excellent large cargo van that also offers low gas mileage, reliability and exceptional resale value, the Sprinter is the vehicle for you.
+If you're looking for an excellent large cargo van that also offers low gas mileage, exceptional resale value and reliability, the Sprinter is the vehicle for you.

 2. Ford Transit